dmelani/data_logger/README.md

 For error correction in itg3200, look at this http://mathworld.wolfram.com/LeastSquaresFitting.html and http://en.wikipedia.org/wiki/Errors-in-variables_models

 Might want to try out a PID controller too even it if is not direclty relevant to this project at the moment: https://github.com/felixge/pidctrl and http://en.wikipedia.org/wiki/PID_controller

+For info on developing the IMU part: http://www.starlino.com/imu_guide.html